 What is EVV?

 On December 13, 2016, the 21st Century Cares Act (Cures Act) was enacted into law.
 The Cures Act is designed to improve the quality of care provided to individuals through further research, enhanced quality control and strengthened mental health parity.
-An EVV system is a telephone and computer-based system that electronically verifies service visits occur and documents the precise time service begins and ends.
+An electronic visit verification (EVV) system is a telephone and computer-based system that electronically verifies service visits occur and documents the precise time service begins and ends.
 EVV applies to services rendered in the home under Activities of Daily Living (ADL), Instrumental Activities of Daily Living (IADL) and home health skills.
-Currently, federally required implementation dates vary depending on the type of service being provided: Personal Care Services (PCS) deadline is January 1, 2020 and Home Health Care Services (HHCS) is January 1, 2023.
+Currently, federally required implementation dates vary depending on the type of service being provided.
+Personal Care Services' (PCS) deadline is January 1, 2020 and the Home Health Care Services' deadline (HHCS) is January 1, 2023.
+In August, the West Virginia Bureau for Medical Services (BMS) received approval for an extension of the Federal Medical Assistance Percentage (FMAP) reduction (monetary penalty) from the Centers for Medicare and Medicaid Services (CMS) until January 1, 2021.
+This extension allows the Bureau to implement the EVV solution after January 1, 2020.

 PCS are identified as a hands-on, direct-care services, such as those provided in any of the following programs: